Fidelity Printers and Refiners: Expulsion from London Bullion Market (2008)

-The Gold production in Zimbabwe had been nose-diving over the years from 10.960 tonnes in 2006 to 3.072 tonnes in 2008 which were more than 40 percent in production drop.
+Gold production in Zimbabwe had been falling, from 10.960 tonnes in 2006 to 3.072 tonnes in 2008, a drop of more than 40 percent.
 On 30 June 2008, Fidelity Printers and Refinery was expelled from the LBMA because it failed to produce a minimum of 10 tonnes per year to maintain its membership.
 Fidelity Printers and Refinery had been the sole authorized buyer and exporter of Gold in Zimbabwe, because of its expulsion from the LBMA RBZ Governor Gideon Gono had to allow Zimbabwean producers to sell Gold directly to international buyers.

-The failure was mainly attributed to the fact that the whole Zimbabwean economy was in a melt and Fidelity Printers and Refinery, being the sole buyer of Gold in the country under sanctions, was failing to pay miners on time and competitive prices thus; mines were now also shutting down.
+The failure was mainly attributed to the fact that the whole Zimbabwean economy was in crisis and Fidelity Printers and Refinery, being the sole buyer of Gold in the country under sanctions, was failing to pay miners on time and competitive prices thus; mines were now also shutting down.
 Some producers have criticized the government for making F.P.R. the sole buyer of Gold in the country, while others have come out to support the government.
-The economist Erich Bloch was quoted as saying, “It is right for Fidelity Printers to be the exclusive buyer of gold, and that happens in South Africa and other parts of the world."
+Economist Erich Bloch said "It is right for Fidelity Printers to be the exclusive buyer of gold, and that happens in South Africa and other parts of the world".